paritytech/parity-bridges-common/modules/messages/README.md

 chain.
 The `pallet_bridge_messages::BridgedHeaderChain` defines the way we access the bridged chain headers in our runtime.
 You may use `pallet_bridge_grandpa` if you're bridging with chain thatuses GRANDPA finality or `pallet_bridge_parachains::ParachainHeaders` if you're bridging with parachain.

+The last type is the `pallet_bridge_messages::Config::DeliveryConfirmationPayments`.
+When confirmation transaction is received, we call the `pay_reward()` method, passing the range of delivered messages.
+You may use the [`pallet-bridge-relayers`](../relayers/) pallet and its [`DeliveryConfirmationPaymentsAdapter`](../relayers/src/payment_adapter.rs) adapter as a possible implementation.
+It allows you to pay fixed reward for relaying the message and some of its portion for confirming delivery.

 The `pallet_bridge_messages::Config::MessageDispatch` defines a way on how to dispatch delivered messages.
 Apart from actually dispatching the message, the implementation must return the correct